parezp1/cloudbase/README.md

 # cloudbase
 Scripts for cloudbaseinit
-Scripts for windows serveres on openstack
+Scripts for windows servers on openstack